 The Reds beat Brentford on Saturday to go second in the Championship and things appear to be on an upward curve for Forest.

-With the second international break of the campaign now upon us, we at Seat Pitch continuing with our new series which assesses the starts made by the Forest new-boys.
-Up next is Carl Jenkinson:
+With the second international break of the campaign now upon us, we at Seat Pitch continue with our new series which assesses the starts made by the Forest new-boys.
+Up next is Brice Samba:

 What’s the background?

-How has he looked during the first two months?
+How has looked during the first two months?

 What does the future hold?